yapweijun1996/CSV-Agent/context.md

 - README/context refreshed with the new architecture, tool contract, and outstanding QA TODOs so the next engineer immediately understands the flow.
 - Fixed the `replyEl` reference bug in `scripts/ui/chatView.js` so assistant replies hydrate correctly instead of throwing `ReferenceError: replyEl is not defined`.
 - Resolved `resolveArgReferences` destructuring typo in `scripts/tools/planExecutor.js`, ensuring sandbox plans retain their `args.code` payload instead of tripping the `js.run_sandbox 需要 code 字串` guard.
+- Added the `math.aggregate` registry entry + sanitizer so tool plans can sum/avg/min/max series (e.g., sandbox interest arrays) without more custom JS.
+- Updated the sandbox runner + plan executor to keep structured results available for `$tool.alias.result.*` lookups and to log `[guard] auto save_as=…` whenever aliases are inferred.